King's medics at a pizza party

 To apply to study Medicine at King’s, you will need the curiosity, organisation and motivation to develop your abilities in the context of this demanding but exciting course.

-Medicine has very strict entrance requirements laid down by the University which you should read carefully:
+Medicine has very strict subject requirements laid down by the University which you should read carefully:

 Beyond these, we have no preference for any particular school subjects but a good grounding in Biology can be helpful.
 Students who have done an Arts subject are not discouraged, neither are those who have not done Biology A level (or equivalent).
 We want you to choose subjects that interest you and are best suited to your talents.

 Applicants for Medicine must register by 1 October to take the written Bio-Medical Admissions Test (BMAT).
-This test is held in schools in early November.
+This test is held in schools on 5 November 2014.
 The BMAT is not an entrance examination and we have no set requirements for the scores achieved.
 We look at each applicant's BMAT result in the context of their whole application including their educational record, school reference, written work and performance at interview.

 The application process is explained on our how to apply page, which we advise candidates to read thoroughly.